Poachers and Eco-Police

-Organize the troop into two equal teams and assign a colour to each.
-Players pin a life of the appropriate colour to their right shoulder.
+Organize the troop into two equal teams and assign a color to each.
+Players pin a life of the appropriate color to their right shoulder.

 Name one team the EcoPolice (conservation officers), who ensure there is no hunting in the preserve.
 Name the other team the Poachers, who try to capture animals and take them back to their hunting lodge.

 Designate a zone at one end of the play area the hunting lodge.
 Poachers begin the game at the lodge and EcoPolice scatter through the whole preserve area.
 Set a time of 15 minutes for the game.

 On a signal, Poachers set out to hunt animals, capture them by putting the cards in their pocket, and return to the hunting lodge without being caught.